oscar-system/Singular.jl/docs/src/noncommutative.md

 For constructors taking an ordering, two orderings can be specified by symbol, one for term ordering, and a second one for ordering of module components.
-The first ordering can also be specified by a non-symbol as with `PolynomialRing`, in which case the second ordering is ignored.
+The first ordering can also be specified by a non-symbol as with `polynomial_ring`, in which case the second ordering is ignored.

 By default there will only be one parent object in the system for each